menvuthy/Vuthy/_posts/2020-08-12-urban-growth-pp.md

 ## Landsat Processing Methods

+The development of image for each year was performed in Jupiter Notebook without having to download any image collection from the satellite's website and resort to any GIS Desktop software.
+The entire geoprocessing and remote sensing routine requires use `geemap package`.
+After installing this package based on the guidline in `https://geemap.readthedocs.io/en/latest/`, you may follow the main steps to develop the image as shown below:
+1. import `geemap package`
+2.

 This post should display a **header with an overlay image** and **custom tagline**, if the theme supports it.

 Non-square images can provide some unique styling issues.